hmakelin/gisnav-docker/README.md

 ### Prebuilt Docker images
 The versions of the dependencies of the Docker script are currently not fixed, and many of them are under active development.
 The script may therefore break and make building the images challenging.
-You can try out these pre-built and `gisnav-mapserver` images for the mock GPS demo:
+You can try out these pre-built images for the mock GPS demo:
 * [gisnav-sitl][7]
 * [gisnav-mapserver][8]